nirajp82/AmazonAuroraPostgreSQL/10_PostgreSQL_Command/06_Vaccume_Address_WrapAroundIssue.md

 This design enables efficient comparisons but introduces a serious risk known as **transaction ID wraparound**.

+Historically, TXIDs are stored as **32-bit integers**, giving a total space of about **4.29 billion values**.
+PostgreSQL intentionally treats this space as **circular**, not linear, so TXIDs can be compared efficiently using modular arithmetic.
+This choice makes MVCC fast, but it requires special handling to avoid wraparound corruption.

 ---

 ## Circular TXID Space